opulencephp/docs/dependency-injection.md

 Targeting works for the following methods:

 * `bindFactory()`
+  * Binds a factory for a target
 * `bindInstance()`
+  * Binds a instance for a target
 * `bindPrototype()`
+  * Binds a prototype for a target
 * `bindSingleton()`
+  * Binds a singleton for a target
 * `hasBinding()`
+  * Checks if a target has a binding for the input interface
 * `resolve()`
+  * Resolves an interface by first checking for targeted bindings, and then universal bindings
 * `unbind()`
+  * Unbinds the interface from the target

 <h2 id="calling-methods">Calling Methods</h2>
 It's possible to call methods on a class using the container to resolve dependencies using `callMethod()`: